-All you need are seeds, water, a jar and some fine net, alternatively you can buy sprouting jars with a mesh top but its not necessary.
+All you need are seeds, water, a jar and some fine net, alternatively a sprouting jar with a mesh top.

 Pop a couple of tablespoons of seeds into the sprouting jar and cover generously with filtered water.
 Fasten a piece of net over the top or screw on a mesh filter lid.
 Soak overnight (only soak buckwheat for 1 hour).
 Pour off the soak water and rinse well through the net or mesh.
 Prop the jar at an angle to drain.
 Rinse the sprouts morning and evening.
 Keep moist at room temperature until the desired sprout length.
 Once the sprouts are ready, rinse in a colander, wash thoroughly, drain, put in a bowl, cover and store in the fridge.